-Thursday, June 20th:
+Thursday, June 18:

-You are on your own schedule to be more relaxed - feed horses, strip stalls/clean paddocks, pack up camp and have a safe trip home!!
-Please leave the camp area and stalls/paddocks clean!!
+You are on your own schedule to be more relaxed - feed horses, strip stalls/clean yard, pack up camp and have a safe trip home!!
+Please leave the camp area and stalls clean and tidy!!

 Contact information for emergencies will be provided closer to the date of event.
 Cell phone service is not reliable.
 Adult chaperones are free to explore off-site while youth are on the ride, however chaperones must be on the premises when riders return to camp.